-A level Mathematics is quite a different from GCSE.
+A level Mathematics is quite different to GCSE.
 Students need to be able to deal with a high level of abstraction and a facility with algebraic techniques is essential.

-The entry level for this course this course is a GCSE grade B, although we would prefer a grade A, as those with a B grade tend to find this course challenging.
+The entry level for this course this course is a GCSE level 6, although we would prefer a level 7 or higher as those with a level 6 tend to find this course challenging.

-The AS and the A Level courses are two separate qualifications, so the results from the AS examinations will not be counted on the A Level marks.
+The AS and the A Level courses are two separate qualifications, so the results from the AS examinations will not be counted as part of the A Level marks.